Request a Quote

 In vitro Studies

 NJ Bio’s advanced in vitro platform produces high-quality, useful data to accelerate drug discovery and development.
+Our capabilities support preclinical in vitro testing, enabling rapid screening and mechanism-of-action assessment.
 By integrating innovative techniques such as flow cytometry (FACS) and confocal microscopy with our deep expertise in immunology and oncology, we deliver accurate, high-resolution, and quantitative insights.
-Our in vitro studies provide a reliable foundation for understanding complex biological mechanisms and evaluating drug candidates.
+Our in vitro cytotoxicity studies provide a reliable foundation for understanding complex biological mechanisms and evaluating drug candidates and this includes in vitro services for ADCs, which assess antibody-drug conjugates in cell-based assays to evaluate target binding, potency, and mechanism of action (MoA).

 Figure 5: FACS (Flow cytometry) data